Chromium deficiency: Dietary recommendations

 The U.S. Institute of Medicine (IOM) updated Estimated Average Requirements (EARs) and Recommended Dietary Allowances (RDAs) for chromium in 2001.
-For chromium there was not sufficient information to set EARs and RDAs, so needs are described as estimates for Adequate Intakes (AIs).
-The current AIs for chromium for women ages 14 and up is 25 μg/day up to age 50 and 20 μg/day for older.
+For chromium, there was not sufficient information to set EARs and RDAs, so needs are described as estimates for Adequate Intakes (AIs).
+The current AIs for chromium for women are 25 μg/day for women ages 14–50 and 20 μg/day for older women.
 AI for pregnancy is 30 μg/day.
 AI for lactation is 45 μg/day.
-For men ages 14 and up 35 μg/day up to age 50 and 30 μg/day for older.
-For infants to children ages 1–13 years the AI increases with age from 0.2 to 25 μg/day.
+AI for men is 35 μg/day for ages 14–50 and 30 μg/day for older.
+For infants to children ages 1–13 years, the AI increases with age from 0.2 to 25 μg/day.
 As for safety, the IOM sets Tolerable upper intake levels (ULs) for vitamins and minerals when evidence is sufficient.
-In the case of chromium there is not yet enough information and hence no UL.
+In the case of chromium, there is not yet enough information and hence no UL.
 Collectively the EARs, RDAs, AIs and ULs are referred to as Dietary Reference Intakes (DRIs).

-Japan designate chromium as an essential nutrient, identifying 10 μg/day as an Adequate Intake for adults.
+Japan designates chromium as an essential nutrient, identifying 10 μg/day as an adequate intake for adults.

 The European Food Safety Authority (EFSA) refers to the collective set of information as Dietary Reference Values, with Population Reference Intake (PRI) instead of RDA, and Average Requirement instead of EAR.
-AI and UL defined the same as in United States.
+AI and UL are defined the same as in the United States.
 The EFSA does not consider chromium to be an essential nutrient, and so has not set PRIs, AIs or ULs.
 Chromium is the only mineral for which the United States and the European Union disagree on essentiality.

-For U.S. food and dietary supplement labeling purposes the amount in a serving is expressed as a percent of Daily Value (%DV).
-For chromium labeling purposes 100% of the Daily Value was 120 μg, but as of 27 May 2016 it was revised to 35 μg to bring it into agreement with the RDA.
+For U.S. food and dietary supplement labeling purposes, the amount in a serving is expressed as a percent of Daily Value (%DV).
+For chromium labeling purposes, 100% of the Daily Value was 120 μg, but as of 27 May 2016, it was revised to 35 μg to bring it into agreement with the RDA.
 Compliance with the updated labeling regulations was required by 1 January 2020, for manufacturers with $10 million or more in annual food sales, and by 1 January 2021 for manufacturers with less than $10 million in annual food sales.
 During the first six months following the 1 January 2020 compliance date, the FDA plans to work cooperatively with manufacturers to meet the new Nutrition Facts label requirements and will not focus on enforcement actions regarding these requirements during that time.
 A table of the old and new adult Daily Values is provided at Reference Daily Intake.